Names of World War II

-The global conflict that took place between September 1939 and September 1945 is generally referred to as the Second World War or World War II/2 (Note: Also called WW2 and WWII.) (which is commonly used in the United States).
-Before the attack of Pearl Harbor, the war was called the Second Great War, a reference to the Great War which was later named World War I, and the European War in June 1941, after Germany invaded the Soviet Union.
-The United States official documents adopted the name World War II but only got its popularity after the United States declaration of war on the Japanese Empire on 8 December 1941.
-Eventually, the name reached popularity among media outlets, and later the name was officially used by the public.
-The conflict was officially established as World War II when Harry S. Truman approved the term.
+The global conflict that took place between September 1939 and September 1945 is generally referred to as World War II or the Second World War, (Note: Also abbreviated as WW2 and WWII.) the former being commonly used in the United States.
+Before the attack on Pearl Harbor, the conflict was sometimes called the Second Great War – a reference to the Great War of 1914–1918, which was later renamed World War I – and the European War following Germany's invasion of the Soviet Union in June 1941.
+Official United States documents adopted the name World War II, though the term only gained popularity after the US declared war on Japan on 8 December 1941.
+The name eventually became popular among media outlets and was later officially adopted by the public.
+The conflict was officially established as World War II in the US when President Harry S. Truman approved the term.

-Besides the generally used name for the war, other names for fronts are also used for memorials and to encourage people to fight, such as the term Great Patriotic War by the Soviet Union in the Eastern Front against Nazi Germany, and the Greater East Asia War by the Imperial Japan in the Pacific War.
+In addition to the generally used names, specific terms for different fronts are used for historical purposes, memorials, and wartime propaganda.
+These include the Great Patriotic War, used by the Soviet Union for the Eastern Front against Nazi Germany, and the Greater East Asia War, used by Imperial Japan for the Pacific War.

-Common name
+Common names

 Second World War

-The earliest record for someone using the term Second World War appeared just two years after the First World War ended by British soldier and author Charles à Court Repington, though he didn't directly mention the name, he just referred to the Great War as the First World War as he believed that there would be other global wars.
-He wrote in his book The First World War:

-I have called this great war the First World War because I believed it to be the first of a series of world wars.
+The earliest recorded usage of the term Second World War appeared just two years after the First World War ended.
+It was used by British soldier and author Charles à Court Repington; although he did not name a specific ongoing conflict, he referred to the Great War as the "First World War" in the belief that other global wars would follow.
+He wrote in his book The First World War, "I have called this great war the First World War because I believed it to be the first of a series of world wars."